antoniozdelican/currency-converter/README.md

 ## Improvements

-Stuff missing due to time restriction:
+ Stuff missing or could be improved due to time restrictions:
--
+ - some loading state when the convert button would be disabled before the first conversion
+ - more unit tests specially for viewModel
+ - cleaned the ContentView with more general views instead of everything in one struct (like it was done the with PickerView)